 - A photocopy of a valid identity document of the parent who have signed the exit territory authorization form.

-The above will apply to all passengers who are under 18 years old residing in France, regardless of nationality.
+The above will apply to all passengers who are below 18 years old residing in France, regardless of nationality.

 Travel advice for South Africa

-As required by the South African Department of Home Affairs, additional travel documents will be required for passengers who are under 18 years of age and travelling into and out of South Africa.
+As required by the South African Department of Home Affairs, additional travel documents will be required for passengers who are below 18 years of age and travelling into and out of South Africa.